DomenicoDeFelice/jsrand/README.md

 Srand.seed(10); // 10
 Srand.random(); // 0.4569510892033577
 ```
-or instanciating a new generator:
+or instantiating a new generator:
 ```Javascript
 const rnd = new Srand(10);
 rnd.random(); // 0.4569510892033577